Post Graduate Studies

 Mendeley Guides

-For a comprehensive guide on how to install and use Mendeley click here, and for video tutorials click here.
-Alternately you can contact your Faculty Librarian
+For a comprehensive guide on downloading, installing and using Mendeley, click here, and for video tutorials, click here.
+Alternatively, you can contact your Faculty Librarian.

-Zotero is a free, open-source referencing and research tool that helps you collect, organize, and analyse research and share it in a variety of ways.
-Zotero has the ability to store author, title, and publication fields and export that information as formatted references.
-It supports all the referencing styles such as Harvard, MLA and APA.
-Zotero interacts seamlessly with online resources: when it senses you are viewing a book, article, or other object on the web, it can automatically extract and save complete bibliographic references.
-Zotero effortlessly transmits information to and from other web services and applications, and it runs both as a web service and offline on your personal devices.
+Zotero is an open-source referencing and research tool designed to assist users in collecting, organising, analysing, and sharing research in various capacities.
+Zotero can store elements such as author, title, and publication and export this information as formatted references.
+It accommodates all referencing styles, including Harvard, MLA, and APA.
+Zotero interacts seamlessly with online resources; when it detects a user viewing a book, article, or other item online, it can automatically extract and save complete bibliographic references.
+Zotero efficiently transmits information to and from other web services and applications, functioning both as a web service and offline on users’ devices.

-- Save citations from databases, web sites, and library catalogs
+- Save citations from databases, websites, and library catalogues

 - Cite sources “in-text” as you write and create reference lists in most styles (e.g., APA, MLA, Chicago, Vancouver, etc.)